LarissaCoder/HelloWorld/README.md

-# HelloWorld
+# Hello, World!
- First repository git-github
+ First repository using git-github

+ This repository was created during my first class learning about git and github.